bogdal/hubot-ionapp/README.md

 ## Usage

-### Returns a list of users who are absent at work
+### Returns a list of users who are absent today
     hubot who's absent

-### Returns a list of users who will be absent tomorrow
+### Returns a list of users who will be absent on specified day
     hubot who'll be absent tomorrow

-### Returns a list of users who will be absent on specified day (yyyy-mm-dd)
+    hubot who'll be absent on Friday
-    hubot who'll be absent on <date>
+    hubot who'll be absent on Feb 28 hubot who'll be absent on 2015-02-14